kaminalu/dwblog/_posts/2016-10-24-electronic-tuesday-soundtrack.md

 ### 11. Serpentine - Chris Bathgate
 (A Cork Tale Wake | 2006)
 A friend of a friend of an ex-boyfriend pushing words through his teeth.
-I can hear my own sad struggles in his sounds.
+I can hear my own sad struggles in this.

 ### 12. Blue Chicago Moon - Songs: Ohia
 (Didn’t It Rain | 2002)